Characterizations of Conditional Mutual Independence: Equivalence and Implication: Introduction

 In graphical models, there is a parallel but independent line of research \cite{GeigerPearl1993} \cite{Sadeghi2013} \cite{Sadeghi2016}.
 In \cite{GeigerPearl1993}, full conditional independence\footnote{ Although a full conditional independency (FCI) is a special case of an FCMI, an FCMI can always be expressed as a collection of FCIs.
 See the remark in Appendix~\ref{app:A}. } (termed ``{\it saturated} conditional independence'' therein) was shown to be axiomatizable.
 In \cite{Sadeghi2016}, which was built on \cite{Sadeghi2013}, an algorithm producing the smallest graph that can always represent a subfield of an MRF was given (cf.\ the discussion on \cite{Yeung2019} in the last paragraph).

 The rest of the paper is organized as follows.
-In Section~\ref{sec-Pre}, we define the Shannon entropy and related information measures, and present their properties that are useful for proving the results in this paper.
+In Section~\ref{sec-Pre}, we present the properties of the related information measures that are useful for proving the results in this paper.
 Sections~\ref{sec-char} and \ref{sec-imply} contain the main results of the paper.
 In Section~\ref{sec-char}, we prove a necessary and sufficient condition for the equivalence of two CMIs.
 In Section~\ref{sec-imply}, we tackle the implication problem of a CMI and prove a necessary and sufficient condition for a CMI to imply another CMI.
 Conclusion and discussion are given in Section~\ref{sec-conc}.